vikram-pudi/DiscloseNet/README.md

 http://web2py.com/book

-Once web2py is hosted, the DiscloseNet application may be downloaded and extracted into the web2py/applications as a sub-folder named 'publications' (for e.g.).
+Once web2py is hosted, the DiscloseNet application may be downloaded and extracted into web2py/applications as a sub-folder named 'publications' (for e.g.).
 Then go into publications/private and edit appconfig.ini to configure it for your organization/institute.